textpattern/textpattern.github.io/administration/diagnostics-panel.md

 Means you're installation version is a future development version, not the latest stable release.
 This would be okay for local testing, but not recommended for a live production site online.

-The following PHP functions (which may be necessary to run Textpattern) are disabled on your server...
-{: .alert-block .warning}
+The following PHP functions (which may be necessary to run Textpattern) are disabled on your server… {: .alert-block .warning}

 If you see this message, it will be followed by a number of PHP functions that are disabled on your web server.
 Textpattern needs certain functions enabled to work correctly, while other functions, if disabled, can be ignored.
 See section below, [Diagnostic reporting on PHP functions](#diagnostic-reporting-on-php-functions), for more about which function are needed or not.